-Emerging Market Risks - International investors might view Turkey negatively based upon adverse events in other emerging markets

-Emerging markets such as Turkey are subject to greater risk of being perceived negatively by investors based upon external events than are more-developed markets, and financial turmoil in any emerging market (or global markets generally) could disrupt the business environment in Turkey.
-Moreover, financial turmoil in one or more emerging market(s) tends to adversely affect prices for securities in other emerging market countries as investors move their money to countries that are perceived to be more stable and economically developed.
+Emerging Market Risks - International investors might view Turkey negatively based upon adverse events in other emerging markets market(s) tends to adversely affect prices for securities in other emerging market countries as investors move their money to countries that are perceived to be more stable and economically developed.
 An increase in the perceived risks associated with investing in emerging economies could dampen capital flows to Turkey and adversely affect the Turkish economy.
-As a result, investors' interest in the Notes (and thus their price) might be subject to fluctuations that might not necessarily be related to economic conditions in Turkey or the financial performance of the Group.
+As a result, investors' interest in the Notes (and thus their market price) might be subject to fluctuations that might not necessarily be related to economic conditions in Turkey or the financial performance of the Group.